acmucsd-projects/su26-ai-team-4/backend API/server/README.md

 This should return another JSON describing the model's prediction of the images

-## Using API on a Website
+## Using API on a Websitebackend API
-You can use the same `frontend_example.html` file in `backend/local` folder and adjusting the `API_URL` to the web function on you recieved from either
+You can use the same `frontend_example.html` file in `backend-API/local` folder and adjusting the `API_URL` to the web function on you recieved from either